JanHerca/urantiapedia/output/wikijs/en/article/Charles_Laurence_Olivea/God_Consciousness.md

 From [Papers 1−5].

-The Divine Counselor, the author of these first five papers, is correct in reminding us that the important consideration is for us to get to “_know him and aspire to be like him._” [[UB 1:1.6](/en/The_Urantia_Book/1#p1_6)] Yet, a name can define, shape, and guide one’s consciousness of someone or something.
+The Divine Counselor, the author of these first five papers, is correct in reminding us that the important consideration is for us to get to “_know him and aspire to be like him._” <a id="a81_181"></a>[[UB 1:1.6](/en/The_Urantia_Book/1#p1_6)] Yet, a name can define, shape, and guide one’s consciousness of someone or something.
 Given our Agondonter circumstances, the predominance of the role of Father in that list (one third plus), emphasizes the power and grace of Fathering in human personality existence.

 Fathering carries forth an attitude of love and respect that sets no conditions.
 Its consciousness is revealed as considerably greater than even brotherly or sisterly love.
-In speaking about the Golden Rule, Jesus taught that on the highest or spiritual level, we should “_treat all men as we conceive God would treat them._” [[UB 147:4.9](/en/The_Urantia_Book/147#p4_9)]
+In speaking about the Golden Rule, Jesus taught that on the highest or spiritual level, we should “_treat all men as we conceive God would treat them._” <a id="a83_326"></a>[[UB 147:4.9](/en/The_Urantia_Book/147#p4_9)]

 Revelation, then, teaches us that fatherhood is the procreational creatures’ greatest and most endearing thought-picture of the nature of God—i.e., our consciousness of Him—and one that ought to shape our attitude toward our fellow creatures.
 The Godlike or Father-like perspective is the view from above: _spiritual wisdom_ in contrast to _genetic knowledge_, and the product of celestial thinking and action.